Anheuser-Busch (BUD)

 Competitors in the beer industry include Heineken (ENXTAM:HEIA), Constellation Brands (NYSE:STZ), Carlsberg (CPSE:CARL B), and numerous regional brewers globally.

-With $58.85 billion in revenue over the past 12 months, Anheuser-Busch is one of the most widely recognized consumer staples companies.
+With $58.61 billion in revenue over the past 12 months, Anheuser-Busch is one of the most widely recognized consumer staples companies.
 Its influence over consumers gives it negotiating leverage with distributors, enabling it to pick and choose where it sells its products (a luxury many don’t have).
-However, its scale is a double-edged sword because there are only so many big store chains to sell into, making it harder to find incremental growth.
-To expand meaningfully, Anheuser-Busch likely needs to tweak its prices, innovate with new products, or enter new markets.
+However, its scale is a double-edged sword because it’s harder to find incremental growth when your existing brands have penetrated most of the market.
+To accelerate sales, Anheuser-Busch likely needs to optimize its pricing or lean into new products and international expansion.

-As you can see below, Anheuser-Busch’s 2.1% annualized revenue growth over the last three years was sluggish as consumers bought less of its products.
-We’ll explore what this means in the "Volume Growth" section.
+As you can see below, Anheuser-Busch struggled to increase demand as its $58.61 billion of sales for the trailing 12 months was close to its revenue three years ago.
+This is mainly because consumers bought less of its products - we’ll explore what this means in the "Volume Growth" section.

 Anheuser-Busch Quarterly Revenue